 The Government has launched a new approach to industry policy, aimed at growing more innovative industries in New Zealand and lifting the productivity, sustainability and inclusivity of our key sectors.

 Government is investing in regionally focused initiatives to enhance economic development opportunities.
-Kānoa - Regional Economic Development & Investment Unit (Kānoa - REDIU) has been established to support delivery of these commitments.
+Kānoa - Regional Economic Development & Investment Unit (Kānoa - RDU) has been established to support delivery of these commitments.
 We also have a suite of Regional Economic Activity Tools that present social and economic data on our regions.

 The Sectors Reports Series and the New Zealand Sectors Dashboard provides up-to-date information on all the industry sectors that make up the New Zealand economy.